Yarroudh/SemanticML/README.md

 Options:
   --regularize BOOLEAN  If checked the input data will be regularized.
                         [default: False]
-  -n INTEGER            Number of neighbors to use if regularization is set.
+  -k INTEGER            Number of neighbors to use if regularization is set.
                         [default: 10]
   --filename PATH       Write the classified point cloud in a .LAS file.
                         [required]